My friend Kaytlynn recently wrote about things that make her feel uncomfortable that totally shouldn’t, all of which I could completely relate*.

 Ice breakers aren’t too distressful for me.
 My heart rate increases a bit as it nears my turn, but otherwise, I don’t fear saying a sentence or two in front of a group of strangers.

 Most of my anxiety comes from listening to the other people.
 I can’t stand watching someone crash and burn.
+This is when I have to take some of the best CBD oils I can find to help relieve this feeling.

-As a result, I find myself smiling in moral support as they sheepishly try to describe to the group their love for different types of shoes.
+But as a result, I find myself smiling in moral support as they sheepishly try to describe to the group their love for different types of shoes.

 “My name is Katie-Lee and I love shoes,” a red-faced girl says to the group, though she only looks at the discussion leader.